InsightsWhite Paper

 The Smelting Gap

-Quantifying the shortfall between U.S. mine output and domestic processing capacity, concentrate-by-concentrate.
+Quantifying the shortfall between U.S. demand and domestic smelting and refining capacity.

 08